neurogirl47/Angular-Jumya/README.md

 # Angular-Jumya
-A Quiz Game similar to jeopardy using Angular JS
+A Quiz Game similar to jeopardy using Angular JS (work in progress)